-APPROPRIATENESS OF THE PROPOSED METHOD OR APPROACH
+2. APPROPRIATENESS OF THE PROPOSED METHOD OR APPROACH

-- How logical and feasible are the research approaches? - Does the proposed research employ innovative concepts or methods? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies? - Has the applicant defined the metrics for evaluating the project's success, risks, milestones? - What is the likelihood of achieving valuable results with the proposed resources and technical personnel?
+- How logical and feasible are the research approaches? - Does the proposed research employ innovative concepts or methods? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies? - 2.1 Does the proposal reflect sufficient understanding of the challenges presented by the expected exascale architecture and software environment for the research to be successful? - 2.2 Evaluate the plan for conducting the research.
+Is there a clear and coherent plan for the proposed research so that it is an integrated endeavor?
+Especially for collaborative proposals, is there strong enough leadership, communication and coordination?
+Does the proposal include a clear plan for deliverables, a reasonable timeline, and sound methods for assessing the effectiveness of the research?

-COMPETENCY OF APPLICANT'S PERSONNEL AND ADEQUACY OF PROPOSED RESOURCES
+3. COMPETENCY OF APPLICANT'S PERSONNEL AND ADEQUACY OF PROPOSED RESOURCES

-- What is the past performance and potential of the Principal Investigators (PIs)? - How well qualified is the research team to carry out the proposed research? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of networking resources and capabilities available in the DOE science community?
+- What is the past performance and potential of the Principal Investigator (PI)? - How well qualified is the research team to carry out the proposed research? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities?

-REASONABLENESS AND APPROPRIATENESS OF THE PROPOSED BUDGET
+4. REASONABLENESS AND APPROPRIATENESS OF THE PROPOSED BUDGET